Spatel9397/IOS/README.md

     let italicMediumFont = UIFont.italicSystemFont(ofSize: 17)
 ```

-Coded with love and supported by <a href="https://www.iosapptemplates.com">iOS App Templates</a>.
+Coded with love and supported by Sunil Patel.

 This project was created using <a href="https://www.cupertinokit.com/">Cupertino Kit</a>.